jayanti-prasad/public_data/sim-data-clsf/README.md

 has multiple choices - mostly about regularization, optimization method and the choice of hyper-parameters.
-Keeping all these factors in mind there is no point in trying  any algorithm for a standard data set in order to understand the merits/demerits of a classifier or compare different classifiers and the only way out is simulations.
+Keeping all these factors in mind there is no point in trying  any algorithm/classifier  for a standard data set in order to understand the merits/demerits of the classifier or compare different classifiers so the only way out is simulations.

 ## Data sets

-Here I have a set of synthetic (simulated) data sets that can be used to understand the working of a classifier and compare different classifiers.
+Here I am posting a set of synthetic (simulated) data sets which can be used to understand the working of a classifier and compare different classifiers.
 In order to make the problem I have consider data sets (for binary classification) with the following structures.